abhishekpawl/abhishekpawl/README.md

 ---

-I am Abhishek Paul, an undergrad pursuing B.Tech in Electronics and Communication Engineering from National Institue of Technology, Durgapur.
+Abhishek Paul: I graduated from National Institue of Technology, Durgapur and completed B.Tech in Electronics and Communication Engineering.
 But I find myself more interested in development and Machine Learning aspects. :confused:

 ---